Soccer on CBS Sports: Serie A

 CBS acquired rights of Serie A, replacing ESPN, for three seasons beginning in 2021-22 until 2023–24.
 More than 400 club matches will be on Paramount+, featuring 380 Serie A matches, 25 Coppa Italia matches—including selected knockout rounds, and the Supercoppa Italiana match each year.
 Select matches will airing on other CBS Sports platforms, including CBS Sports Network.
 For the first two weeks, CBS' studio coverage will be based from CBS Sports HQ studio in Stamford, Conn.
 Additional coverage details will be announced in later date with full studio coverage from CBS Broadcast Center in New York City beginning on Sunday, Sept.
 12.

 Scottish Professional Football League

 CBS replaced ESPN as the U.S. rights holder of the Scottish Premiership after reaching a multi-year deal beginning from 2021–22 until 2024-25 season.
 The majority of the matches, including the Scottish Championship and the Scottish League Cup, will air on Paramount+ with select matches, including Old Firm derby are shown on CBS Sports Network.

 FA Women's Super League

 CBS was awarded a multi-year contract to broadcast the FA Women's Super League beginning in 2022–23 seasons.
 A total of 57 matches are scheduled to be aired selectively on the CBS Sports Network and the majority can be accessed via Paramount+.

+English Football League

+CBS Sports holds the rights to the English Football League, including 135 Championship matches, 38 League One matches, 38 League Two matches, 30 Carabao Cup matches and 3 Bristol Street Motors Trophy matches per season, through the 2027–28 season.

+Other rights

+CBS Sports also holds the rights to some Liga MX teams (via TelevisaUnivision), Major Arena Soccer League, the CONCACAF W Champions Cup, the USL Championship, and USL League 1.